FAMILY VACATION

 Tell me about the overnight hike to Mt Aspiring Hut?

 The Mt.
 Aspiring National Park option is designed for those that would like to experience a true wilderness area.
-If your family likes the idea of staying in a rustic mountain hut this might be the option for you!
 We’ll be carrying everything we need in with us in large backpacks.
 While your guides carry the lion’s share of the load, you’ll still need to carry your own gear (sleeping bag, dry clothes and some toiletries) and a portion of the group’s food.
 Any excess gear is stored securely in our vehicle for you.

 It’s a two or three hour hike (10 kilometres / 6 miles) along the valley floor with great views of the towering mountains